tpokorra/user_cas/README.md

 * ownCloud >= 10.0.0 and Nextcloud >= 13.0.0
 * PHP >= 5.6, PHP 7.0 if possible
 * Optional: [Composer Dependency Manager](https://getcomposer.org/), if you want to install via GIT.
+* Optional: your own phpCAS installation with at least phpCAS 1.3.4.

 This app does not require a standalone version of jasig’s/apereo’s phpCAS any longer.
 The library is shipped within composer dependencies, in the archive file you downloaded or the Market/App-Store version if used.
 Although you can configure to use your own version of jasig’s/apereo’s phpCAS library later on.